Nails thought purposely left sticking out of trail force park closure - News 12 Now

-SYLVA, N.C. — Authorities closed a popular North Carolina park after a runner impaled his foot on a nail that they believed was purposely placed.
+SYLVA, N.C.
+(CBS News) — Authorities closed a popular North Carolina park after a runner impaled his foot on a nail that they believed was purposely placed.

 CBS Spartanburg, S.C. affiliate WSPA-TV reports a search of the 1,100-acre Pinnacle Park in Jackson County, about 162 miles west of Charlotte, turned up 40 nails hammered into tree roots and logs since Saturday.